jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/.ipynb_checkpoints/MT_wk0_Colab-checkpoint.md

 These contain Python code

-Note that any code preceded by a hashtag # is a **commment** -  explanatory text that is visible to human readers but is ignored by the computer
+Note that any code preceded by a hashtag # is a **comment** -  explanatory text that is visible to human readers but is ignored by the computer

 * Sometimes I **comment out** code in notebooks that I don't want to automatically run - you can then **uncomment** it (by removing the hashtags at the start of the lines) when you are ready to run it.
 * The code block below is "commented out" - students are invited to think ahead about what the output of the code will be, before deleting the hashtags and running the code to check their answer.